OrchardCMS/OrchardCore/src/docs/guides/decoupled-cms/README.md

 - Edit the `Program.cs` file
 - Add `app.UseOrchardCore();`
-- Remove andy of the following lines if exists in your `Program.cs` file:
+- If any of the following lines exists in your `Program.cs` file, remove them:

 ```csharp
   builder.Services.AddRazorPages();